You are currently viewing Let’s talk Kick-Ass on camera flashes :: South Florida Professional Photographer

 As a South Florida professional photographer, I have many years of extreme photography experience, Check out the About Jeff section.
 From my college days, to my time working and learning photography in Los Angeles, and the fact that I have worked as a top notch photo lab printer is a testament to my knowledge and skills.
 Starting with film, I grew up breathing F-stops, Shutter speeds, Lens selections, and lighting.
 Most of the cameras, flashes, computers, have been sold or traded for newer gear.
 Some of the equipment I parted with I regret selling.
 For example, I had thousands and thousands of dollars of Hasselblad gear.
 When digital started, I sold almost all of it.
 The prices dropped, and it made no sense to keep it.
 Today some of that old Hasselblad gear is work more than the original price I paid.
 Who knew?
 I certainly didn’t.

-I’ve written this article, for mostly one reason.
-Website ranking, yes that’s it.
-Sorry, for my honesty.
 While the information in the article is true, and reflects my feelings toward some of my old flash equipment.
 I would think that somewhere out there exists a photographer, who is just as nostalgic about some of this old gear as I am.
 However, in this article, I’m also offering up real valuable photography lighting information.
 The information I’ve written includes real world photographic lighting techniques.
 If you are a serious photographer, this info could be put to good use today.
 I’ve also included the progression of kick-ass flash gear.
 These units are big, bulky and often overlooked by todays photographers.
 Why, my guess is simply a matter of cost, and not wanting to carry around a big heavy flash when a tiny, small flash that is inexpensive may get the job done.
 Of course if you analyze the results, and you are honest about reporting the results, you will see that in many cases, these big powerhouse flashes do a much better job.
 Working as a professional South Florida professional photographer, I care about image quality.
 If that means lugging around a big flash, than so be it.

 Any professional photographer will tell you, soft pretty light comes from a really large light source.